 Here I plan to put online an excerpt from my book about the history of Gösta Mittag-Leffler’s library, printed in 2019 (Link to swedish catalogue

 ).
 I published the book myself, with permission from the Institute Mittag-Leffler, which owns this library.
 The edition consists of only 42 numbered copies as well as 18 copies for libraries and institutions in Sweden and abroad.
-The book is accepted at five university libraries in Sweden, at Bernadottebiblioteket in the Royal Palace, at national libraries in neighboring countries and also at the Library of Congress in Washington and British Library in London.
+The book is accepted at six largest university libraries in Sweden, at Bernadottebiblioteket in the Royal Palace, at national libraries in neighboring countries and also at the Library of Congress in Washington and British Library in London.

 The book is written in Swedish and is mainly about how M-L founded his library, where he bought his books, about his other collections, relationships with sellers and donors, his employees, the library's rules and maintenance, and about Mittag-Leffler’s preferences in non-fiction and fiction literature.
 I have also a lot of material that did not fit in the book, and it may also end up here sooner or later.

 To start with, I want to show several illustrations, which were not included in the book.

 A copy of Gösta M-L’s first book ”Drummelpelle, eller lustiga berättelser och roliga bilder” (”Pretty stories and funny pictures”) by H. Hoffman: ”Värre dock, än Drummelpelle, Thure var, en elak sälle ... ”